ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ERC721InsufficientApproval(address operator, uint256 tokenId);
 ```

-A prefix is also RECOMMENDED for cases when there's

 ### Arguments

 The selection of arguments depends on the subject involved, and it SHOULD follow the order presented below: